Muralidhar3/Vending_Machine/Hands-on lab/HOL step-by-step - Intelligent vending machines.md

 ### Task 4: Configure the DeviceControlConsole and Simulator

-1. In **DeviceControlConsole**, open `App.config`
+1. In **DeviceControlConsole**, open `App.config`.

     ![Screenshot of Visual Studio Solution Explorer, with DeviceControlConsole expanded, and App.config highlighted.](./media/visual-studio-solution-explorer-devicecontrolconsole-app-config.png "Visual Studio Solution Explorer")

-2. Set the `IoTHubServiceConnectionString` appSetting to have a value of the connection string for the **service** policy to your IoT Hub (recall you can get this from the Azure Portal IoT Hub blade, Shared access policies, and then select the policy)
+2. Set the `IoTHubServiceConnectionString` appSetting to have a value of the connection string for the **service** policy to your IoT Hub (recall you can get this from the Azure Portal IoT Hub blade, Shared access policies, and then select the policy).

     ![Screenshot of the iothubowner blade.
 A callout points to the copy button to the right of the connection string - primary key field.](./media/iot-hub-shared-access-policies-iothubowner-blade.png "iothubowner blade")

-3. Set the `storageConnectionString` appSetting to have the same connection string for your storage account that the `App.config` file in the Simulator project has
+3. Set the `storageConnectionString` appSetting to have the same connection string for your storage account that the `App.config` file in the Simulator project has.

-4. Save the file
+4. Save the file.

-5. Now, open the `App.config` file in the **Simulator** project
+5. Now, open the `App.config` file in the **Simulator** project.

-6. Set the `IoTHubSenderConnectionString` appSetting to have a value of the connection string for the **device** policy to your IoT Hub
+6. Set the `IoTHubSenderConnectionString` appSetting to have a value of the connection string for the **device** policy to your IoT Hub.

-7. Set the `IoTHubManagerConnectionString` appSetting to have a value of the connection string for the **iothubowner** policy to your IoT Hub
+7. Set the `IoTHubManagerConnectionString` appSetting to have a value of the connection string for the **iothubowner** policy to your IoT Hub.

-8. Save the file
+8. Save the file.

-9. Build the **Simulator** and **DeviceControlConsole** projects, press **Ctrl-Shift-B**
+9. Build the **Simulator** and **DeviceControlConsole** projects, press **Ctrl-Shift-B**.

-10. In Solution Explorer, right-click the top solution node **VendingMachines** and select **Set StartUp Projects**
+10. In Solution Explorer, right-click the top solution node **VendingMachines** and select **Set StartUp Projects**.

     ![Screenshot of the Solution Explorer sub-menu for Solution VendingMachines (3 projects).
 Set StartUp Projects is selected.](./media/visual-studio-solution-explorer-set-startup-projects.png "Solution Explorer")